Saivion Smith: San Francisco 49ers

 On November 11, 2021, Smith signed with the San Francisco 49ers.
 He was promoted to the active roster on December 11.
-He was waived on December 13.
+After participating in the team's Week 14 game against the Cincinnati Bengals on December 12, he was waived on December 13.

 Detroit Lions

 On December 14, 2021, Smith was claimed off waivers by the Detroit Lions.
 He was released on January 6, 2022 and re-signed to the practice squad.
-He signed a reserve/future contract with the Lions on January 10, 2022.
+He signed a reserve/future contract with the Lions on January 10.

 On August 30, 2022, Smith was waived by the Lions and signed to the practice squad the next day.
 He was promoted to the active roster on October 8.
 In the game versus the New England Patriots on October 9 he suffered an injury during the second defensive play of the game, and was taken off the field in an ambulance.
 On October 19 he was placed on the practice squad/injured list, and on October 26 it was reported that he would undergo neck surgery and would be out for the remainder of the season.

-On January 16, 2023, Smith's contract with the Lions was allowed to expire, and he became a free agent.
+Smith was re-signed by the Lions on April 17, 2023.
+He was waived on August 23.